 "c'est la formation instrumentale dirigée par Andrea Friggi qui donne à admirer une lecture inventive et affûtée, un son généreux"

 Andrea Friggi was born in 1979 in Milan where he earned his first doctorate in 2003 in philology (Greek paleography) from the Università Cattolica del Sacro Cuore under the guide of Carlo Maria Mazzucchi.
 He also earned a PhD in Byzantine philology from the University of Turin in 2007 under the guide of Enrico V. Maltese.
 He is active as a scholar and has published a number of articles.

 He has performed as a soloist, conductor, and continuo player at some of Europe's major venues with several ensembles, among which Dolce & Tempesta, Stile Galante, the Sweelinck Baroque Orchestra, I Piccoli Olandesi.
 He has recorded for Bongiovanni, Fuga Libera, Pan Classics, and Glossa.
 In 2010 he founded his own group, Ensemble Odyssee, together with recorder player Anna Stegmann with whom he regularly performs.
-With his ensemble he was awarded third prize in the prestigious Van Wassenar competition in 2011.
-In 2011 he was awarded the prestigious Huygens scholarship from the Dutch government.
+With his ensemble he was awarded third prize in the Van Wassenar competition in 2011.
+In the same year he was awarded the prestigious Huygens scholarship from the Dutch government.

 Photography: Marco Borggreve